moja-global/FLINT.Projections/Science/Preparing GCBM-FLINT Data/User Insights Spatially Explicit Modelling.md

 # Preparing GCBM-FLINT data

 This document provides workflow considerations for spatially explicit modelling of forest carbon budgets using the Generic Carbon Budget Model (GCBM) and FLINT (Full Lands INtegration Tool).
+It provides a clear overview of how the historic and projection data can be best prepared as input into the GCBM/FLINT.

+This document is important to understand projections as basically, the automation of this preparation process provides the conceptual basis for the FLINT projections approach.

+This is a living document.
 Please participate in the development or improvement of the thinking behind this document.

 https://docs.google.com/document/d/1hXj5CKeIiVknqmERQGllPJ1n-fTjPVvxZThCIBGlD1I/edit?usp=sharing